munificent/craftinginterpreters/book/local-variables.md

 Instead of hardcoding the bytecode instructions emitted for variable access and assignment, we use a couple of variables.
 First, we try to find a local variable with the given name.
-If we find one, we use the instructions for working with a local variable.
+If we find one, we use the instructions for working with locals.
 Otherwise, we assume it's a global variable and use the existing bytecode instructions for globals.

 A little further down, we use those variables to emit the right instructions.